duckbite/rag-techniques/projects/csv-rag/README.md

 Revenue grew to $51B according to the finance category row for 2023, which attributes growth to North America and digital channels.
 ```

+### Validation Scenario

+To verify that ingestion and querying work correctly, use this validation scenario:

+**Setup**: Ensure you have ingested the CSV (run `pnpm run ingest`).

+**Test Query**: "What companies are in the dataset?" or "Tell me about the companies in the CSV"

+**Expected Behavior**:
+1. The system should retrieve relevant rows from the CSV
+2. The answer should mention specific companies or metrics from the CSV
+3. Metadata (like company names, values, categories) should be included in the answer
+4. Similarity scores should be logged for retrieved chunks

+**Verification**: Check the logs for:
+- CSV ingestion stats (row count, text columns detected, metadata columns)
+- Retrieval scores and chunk counts
+- Answer generation status
+- The answer should reference specific CSV data with metadata context

 ## Testing

 Unit tests cover ingestion utilities (column inference, document construction, dependency orchestration) and query helpers.
 Run them with: